-Sheraton Creek Hotel, Dubai (4 nights): originally built in the 1970s, the first five-star hotel in Dubai, it was thoroughly refurbished in 2013–15.
-Beside the Creek and with good views from most of the rooms.
-Mirqab Hotel, Doha (3 nights): one of a group of boutique hotels in the vibrant Souq Wafiq, a traditional shop and restaurant area though largely reconstructed and traffic-free.
-Comfortable and characterful.
-Bahrain (3 nights): t.b.c.
-The Ritz-Carlton, Abu Dhabi (2 nights): an opulent and expansive 5-star hotel close to the Sheikh Zayed Mosque.
-All hotels have swimming pools.
+Sheraton Creek Hotel Dubai (4 nights): originally built in the 1970s, the first five-star hotel in Dubai, it was thoroughly refurbished in 2013–15.
+Beside the Creek, most rooms have good views.
+Mirqab Hotel, Doha (3 nights): one of a group of characterful boutique hotels in the vibrant Souq Wafiq, a traditional shopping and restaurant area though largely reconstructed.
+Swiss-Belhotel, Bahrain (3 nights): a recently built four-star hotel with contemporary decor and spacious rooms.
+Beach Rotana, Abu Dhabi (2 nights): an opulent and expansive 5-star resort close to Saadiyet island.
+All hotels have swimming pools and free wifi.

-As on most of our tours, there is quite a lot of walking involved and the tour would not be suitable for anyone who has difficulties with everyday walking and stair climbing.
+There is a lot of walking involved and you will be on your feet for long stretches of time, in some cases on exposed sites and walking over rough terrain.
+Sure-footedness and agility are essential.
+The tour is not suitable for anyone who has difficulties with everyday walking and stair climbing.

 Before booking, please refer to the FCO website to ensure you are happy with the travel advice for the destination(s) you are visiting: www.fco.gov.uk.